eternalearth888/startingNull/README.md

 ***************
 Why GitHub?

-	Much like an artist or a writer is able to see the progression of their skill and ability by being able to see the many past works they have created, so will GitHub and it's commit history allow me to see the progression I make as a computer scientist.
+	Much like an artist or a writer is able to see the progression of their skill and ability by being able to see the many past works they have created, so will GitHub and it's commit history allow me to see the progression I make as a Computer Scientist.
 ***************
 How do you plan to do this?

-	Here are the basic rules on how I plan to make this happen:

-	1) Spend a minimum of one hour a day going through a chapter in a book and just doing it and reading it.

-	2) When you are done with that chapter
-		a) Append to the 'Learning File'

-	3) Review your commits and realize your accomplishments

-	4) Take it one day at a time

-	5) Do NOT rush

-	6) Make it a public repository so that you feel as though someone is holding you accountable
-		a) Don't make it easy to stop what you are doing

-	7) You must do this for at least 30-days

-	8) Slowness != Laziness; Just go one step at a time

-	9)When done with your 30 days
-		a)Summize what you learned
-		b)Talk about it in a way that would make it easy for someone who doesn't know anything about computer science to learn from
+	Ingredients:
+	1) Think Like a Programmer: An Introduction to Creative Problem Solving by V. Anton Spraul
+	2) Code
+		by Charles Petzold
+	3) Data Structures and Other Objects Using Java by Michael Main

+	Recipe:
+	1) Think Like a Programmer is my main book.
+I will give myself different projects and do my best to work on them each week and see how far I get.
+	2) I will write small reflections in a folder called blog.
+		a) In this folder I will write any improvement I have observed
+		b) I will write thoughts on matters I have not noticed before
+		c) I will write about the process of teaching myself and learning